nitin-dominic/Automating-development-of-weed-prescription-map-using-Arcpy-and-Python/README.md

 1. Original workflow in ArcGIS Pro was developed by Dr. J. Paulo Flores (Assistant Prof. at NDSU)
 2. Automation using Python scripting was developed by Nitin Rai (PhD Student)

-# Codes were developed at the Department of Agricultural and Biosystems Engineering at North Dakota State University, USA

 # Final image output looks somewhat like this based on location of weeds on the imagery:

 Legends:
 a.
-Red square: Weeds (Targets)
+Red square: Weeds (Targets),
 b.
 Green Square: Either crops or soil (Non-targets)

 ![weed](https://user-images.githubusercontent.com/68175121/110733196-27cd5d80-81eb-11eb-859b-ba662f105a59.jpg)

+# Codes were developed at the Department of Agricultural and Biosystems Engineering at North Dakota State University for the course Applications of Precision Agriculture (PAG654).